buugaaga/go-notify/service/pushover/usage.md

 Ensure that you have already navigated to your GOPATH and installed the following packages:

-* `go get -u github.com/nikoksr/notify`
+- `go get -u github.com/buugaaga/go-notify`

 ## Steps for Pushover App

 These are general and very high level instructions

 1. Create a new Pushover App by visiting [here](https://pushover.net/apps/build)
-2. Copy your *App token* for usage below
+2. Copy your _App token_ for usage below
-3. Copy the *User ID* or *Group ID* for where you'd like to send messages
+3. Copy the _User ID_ or _Group ID_ for where you'd like to send messages
 4. Now you should be good to use the code below

 ## Sample Code